 In some cases, the tooth will eventually settle down.
 The other cases will NOT settle, and the tooth continues to be sensitive to temperature, lasting for quite some time AFTERWARDS.
 It may even become a bit tender to bite on.

 The THIRD level is much more clearly cut.
 The tooth reacts to hot drinks or hot food, BUT - and here is the SIGN - the pain comes on AFTER the hot drink / food, and lingers for 30 to 60 minutes afterwards.

 AND the tooth can ache at any time, without any hot or cold.
 And if COLD water makes it better - then the tooth nerve is dying.
 You need root canal.
 This is certain.

 The pain always comes from the nerve, buried deep inside the tooth.
 I always tell my patients that it's like the lead inside a pencil.
 It goes down the middle of the tooth, in its own tiny channel.

-When the tooth gets a shock, like a knock or a blow, OR bacteria in tooth decay, it reacts with inflammation - like any other part of the body.
+When the tooth gets a shock, like a knock or a blow, OR bacteria in tooth decay get into the nerve, it reacts with inflammation - like any other part of the body.

 And inflammation means the area is flooded with white blood cells, and this results in swelling.
 BUT there's no room inside the tooth nerve channel for any swelling.
+The tooth nerve is encased inside a small space in the middle of a rigid, stiff tooth.
 SO, the pressure inside the tooth increases, and the nerve becomes compressed, or "pinched"!

 What happens then?